Tools Featured in this Teardown

 - The processor and RAM are soldered to the motherboard.

-- Strong adhesive holds many componets in place, including the display, base cover, and both batteries.
+- Strong adhesive holds many components in place, including the display, base cover, and both batteries.

 - Many components are on the backs of their respective boards, requiring motherboard removal to replace simple components.